The Cost of Misposition

 The Difference Is Not Intent.
 The Difference Is Position.

-- Speaking truth is expected, not punished
+- Raising risk is expected, not punished

-- Observations reach leadership directly
+- Observations reach the sponsor clearly

 - Capability transfers to the organization